tbali0524/playground-jcb5vasr/markdowns/compilers.md

 ./sol
 ```

-While `Fortran` is officially not supported on CG, the compiler is still there on the image...
+While `Fortran` is officially not supported on CG, the compiler is still available on the virtual machine...

 ## +2 extra: Bash

-It does not have any sense, but for the sake of completeness:
+It does not make any sense, but for the sake of completeness:

 Another `bash` script can also be created and executed from the source script.

 ```sh